hapticPaper/charlie-technicals/.charlie/playbooks/daily-market-report.md

 - Breaking changes (rename/remove fields, change required/optional status, change meanings) must bump `version` and keep the renderer compatible with historical versions.
 - Additive changes (adding optional fields) can stay on the same `version`, but should be documented here.
 - Compatibility logic should live in the report renderer (`src/components/report/ReportSummary.tsx`), and we should keep support for all historical versions unless we also provide a migration that rewrites older MDX.

+All invariants in this section apply to `version = "v1-summary-widgets"`.
+Future versions may refine these rules but must maintain compatibility for historical reports.

 ## Creates